-- 1 Learn independently the modern tools and technology. - 2 Develop skills for solving problems for research project. - 3 Identify the self learning topics.
+- 1 Learn independently the modern tools and technology. - 2 Develop skills for solving problems for research project. - 3 Identify the self-learning topics.

-Online courses available on digital platform like MOOCs/ NPTEL/ Coursera etc during the academic semester will be reviewed and listed by departmental faculty board before start of every semester.
+Online courses available on digital platform like MOOCs/ NPTEL/ SWAYAM etc during the academic semester will be reviewed and listed by departmental faculty board before start of every semester.
 Suitable course for registered candidate will be recommended by Guide and Programme Head considering skill sets and knowledge required for dissertation work of the individual candidate (from the list).
 It shall have minimum 8-12 weeks duration, peer graded assignment and examination to award grade by online course offering agency.
 The report of course completed with copy of Grade Report shall be submitted to the examination section.
 In case online course is not available, departmental committee will specially design syllabus for course under self-learning mode and guide will conduct end semester examination to award the grade.

 CO/PO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2

 CO1 - - - 3 1 3 1 1 3 1 1 1

 CO2 - - - 3 - 3 - 1 3 - 1 1

 CO3 - - 1 3 - 3 1 - 3 - 1 1

-2: Moderate (Medium) 3: Substantial (High)
+] l: Slight ((Low) 2: Mod lerate (1 Medium 1) 3: S ubstantial (High)